 We can hear you rolling your eyes through the computer screen, but you can’t mention lunch in the West Hollywood area without mentioning Joan’s.
 This place was a social media scene before we even knew what social media was, but despite the people gathering content for their feeds, we’ll keep coming back again and again.
 Place your order at any of the counters inside (the Chinese Chicken Salad is the obvious move, but you can’t go wrong with any of the sandwiches either), hover for a seat on the sidewalk, play celebrity bingo, and save room for cake.
 This place is a classic for a reason.

 Attention LA restaurant decision-makers: we don’t need any more ramen places.
 But udon?
 Bring it on.
 And when the places are as good as Kochi, we’ll never have enough.
-This small, casual spot on La Cienega popped up out of nowhere recently and brought with it the best udon you can get outside of Little Tokyo.
-The couple running the joint are the sweetest people you’ll ever meet, prices are affordable, and they’ll get you in and out in under 40 minutes.
+This small, casual spot on La Cienega serves the best udon you can get outside of Little Tokyo.
+The couple running the joint are super friendly, prices are affordable, and they’ll get you in and out in under 40 minutes.
 Their mentai cream udon (basically super creamy, delicious udon) with red caviar is a thing of beauty.

 Eggs at lunchtime is underrated, and no one does it better than Australians.
 Specifically, the Australians behind Paramount Coffee Project on Fairfax.
 Go for The Paramount (a breakfast sandwich on an English muffin), avocado toast (add the egg), or if you insist on lunch-related things, the crispy-chicken sandwich.
 Take coffees back for the rest of the office, and they’ll forget that you disappeared for an hour and a half lunch.

 Croft Alley could have easily ended up being the worst: it’s a cutesy space adjacent to Melrose Place (which means it’s always full of “influencers”), and the menu includes a brown rice coconut risotto and house made yogurt with chlorophyll.
-But somehow, this place is actually great.
-That yogurt is delicious, the vermicelli salad is filling, and the cauliflower grilled cheese never lets us down.
-Except when we meant to order the salad.
+But somehow, this place is great.
+That yogurt is delicious, the vermicelli salad is filling, and the cauliflower grilled cheese never lets us down. .

 Just because Sushi Fumi has great sushi doesn’t mean other Weho sushi spots aren’t worth your time.
 Case in point: Jinpachi.
 The space is calm and serene and for $22, their lunch sushi special gets you eight cuts of any fish you want, plus a roll.
 Considering how high-quality Jinpachi’s sushi is, you aren’t going to find a much better deal in the area.

 You’re three hours behind on a project, and Rick won’t shut up about his triathlon this weekend.
 You need something quick, but also something that will cure your unending anxiety.
 Irv’s Burgers is your answer.
 The 65-year-old burger joint on Santa Monica Blvd. recently moved from their original digs, but the quality at this order-at-the-counter spot hasn’t budged.
-This is still your no-frills double cheeseburger and at $3.10, it’s basically free.
+This is still your classic double cheeseburger and it still costs $6.

 If you want a salad, but your work wife needs pasta, and the whole thing needs to happen quickly, Fresh Corn Grill is where you need to be.
 Yes, the name is terrible, and yes it looks like any order-at-the-counter spot along Santa Monica Boulevard, but Fresh Corn is better than the rest.
 For the ultimate speed lunch, take advantage of their very efficient takeout situation.